GE to freeze U.K. pension plans

-General Electric Co (GE.N) said on Thursday it would freeze pension benefits for about 2,700 employees in the United Kingdom from January and take a related charge.
+(Reuters) -General Electric Co said on Thursday it would freeze pension benefits for about 2,700 employees in the United Kingdom from January and take a related charge.

 GE’s pension benefit obligation in the U.K. was about $14 billion at the end of 2020.
 The company’s pension plan has been closed to new entrants in the UK since September 2011.